tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Jira

 Jira is an issue tracking product, developed by Atlassian.
-The Jira plug-in provides an integration with Jira to importand work with Jira work items.
+The Jira plug-in provides an integration with Jira to import  and work with Jira work items.

 ---